Terasology/Inferno/README.md

 Features:

-- **Lava Huts**: *Reminscent of a bygone age, these dilapidated huts used to be belong to souls who were trapped in Inferno*
+- **Lava Huts**: *Reminscent of a bygone age, these dilapidated huts used to be belong to souls who were trapped in the Inferno*

 (Spawns at various heights and sizes, with blocks randomly placed to mimic dilapidation)

 ![](http://i.imgur.com/7LctuL5.png)
 ![](http://i.imgur.com/gT79tRa.png)

-- **Infernal Trees**: *These trees shine brightly, guiding the dead in their journey through Inferno*
+- **Infernal Trees**: *These trees shine brightly, guiding the dead in their journey through the Inferno*

 The **Fire Leaves** found on these trees make excellent light sources.